 Nature and Scope - Personal Experiences

 "This digital project will give users an unparalleled opportunity to see the Great War through the eyes of the generation of 1914.
-These are the kinds of documents that put us in touch with the past in a very direct and immediate way – not official publications or newspaper accounts, but diaries, autograph books, candid snapshots, souvenirs, sketches and jottings, and other artifacts that are all too often lost to history.
+These are the kinds of documents that put us in touch with the past in a very direct and immediate way – not official publications or newspaper accounts, but diaries, autograph books, candid snapshots, souvenirs, sketches and jottings, and other artefacts that are all too often lost to history.
 Drawn from archival collections around the world, The First World War: Personal Experiences offers remarkable glimpses at how people lived their lives during the Great War.
 It’s as close to history from the bottom up as we can get."

 Professor Jonathan Vance